-Any program that is described in Configuring Programs can be associated with an application.
-When you associate programs with an application, you can set the display order of the selected program relative to other programs associated with the application.
-For more information, see Configuring programs.
+Programs can be associated with an application.
+You can set the display order of the selected program relative to other programs that are associated with the application.
+For more information, see Configuring programs (on page 245).

-Defining mappings for an application
+Defining evidence mappings for an application